 Bacterial: Bacterial infections generally occur secondary to other causes, like the ones listed above or as in the case of pneumonia due to aspiration in patients with megaesophagus.

 Treatment of pneumonia will depend on the underlying cause.
 Antibiotics are typically administered regardless, as bacterial infections are notorious for setting up shop while the immune system is busy fighting other viral or fungal invaders.
 Antibiotics can be given orally, though an IV catheter, or through a nebulizer.
 Nebulization of antibiotics allows them to be inhaled, where they do their work in the lungs themselves.

 Pneumonia can run the gamut from mild to critical in terms of severity.
 Dogs and cats with mild cases will still eat and drink and can generally be managed at home.
 If you’re managing your pneumonia patient at home, you may find coupage to be helpful.
 Cupping your hand and gently patting your dog or cat’s chest will help dislodge respiratory secretions, making coughing more productive.

 Some patients with more severe cases will require hospitalization for IV fluids and antibiotics, while the most severe cases will need oxygen therapy and intensive care in the hospital.
-These medical therapies can add up over time, causing potential financial stress on top of the stress of worrying about your sick pet.
-Pet health insurance can ease those worries and take finances out of the equation.
+These medical therapies can add up over time, costing pet parents as much as $6,485 according to Petplan pet insurance claims data.
+Make sure your pet is covered by a comprehensive health insurance plan to ease those worries and take finances out of the equation.